knocklabs/javascript/packages/react/README.md

 # @knocklabs/react

-A set of components for integrating [Knock](https://knock.app) in-app notifications into a React application.
+A set of components for integrating [Knock](https://knock.app) into a React application.

 [See a live demo](https://knock-in-app-notifications-react.vercel.app/)

 ![In-app feed component example](NotificationFeed.png)

-**Note: these components are currently designed to be used in conjunction with the Knock in-app feed channel, and via React for web only.**
+**Note: these components are designed to be used via React for web only.**

 [Full documentation](https://docs.knock.app/in-app-ui/react/overview)